iwan-rg/ArabicLLMs/README.md

 ![Geographic Distribution and Development of Arabic LLMs.
 Model names with the same color indicate collaborative development efforts between different countries.](https://github.com/iwan-rg/ArabicLLMs/blob/main/LLM%20Map.png?raw=true)

 ## Citation
-Please cite our paper if you use this code or part of it in your work:
+Please cite our paper if you use it in your work:

 **BibTeX**
 ```bibtex